Skip to content

 What Are Earmarks and What Purpose Do They Serve?

 The term “earmark” refers to federal spending for a specific project for a particular congressional district, locality, or state.
 Earmarks have been controversial, but nevertheless were reinstated by Congress in 2021 after a 10-year moratorium.
 Some argue that earmarks help create a smoother and more transparent appropriation process, enabling local jurisdictions to more directly request and access funds that are well-targeted to their needs.
-On the other hand, some believe that earmarks too often reflect wasteful or corrupt spending on “pet projects” that are used as tokens in the larger budget process.
+On the other hand, some believe that earmarks too often reflect wasteful spending on “pet projects” that are used as tokens in the larger budget process.
 Let’s look at earmarks as part of the budget, economy and our overall fiscal outlook.

 What Are Earmarks in an Appropriation Bill?

-Without the ability to earmark, members of Congress would have to find other avenues for acquiring funding for a favored project, such as encouraging the beneficiary to submit a grant request to the relevant agency, or go on the record and argue for funding before a committee.
+Without the ability to earmark, members of Congress would have to find other avenues for acquiring funding for a favored project, such as encouraging the beneficiary to submit a grant request to the relevant agency or go on the record and argue for funding before a committee.

 What Is the History of Earmarks?

 The Constitution broadly gives the Legislative Branch the power to spend, but lawmakers have been historically hesitant to use direct federal dollars to fund local projects that could be handled by state or local governments.
 Beginning in the 1980s, earmarks became a more widely accepted practice, as lawmakers increasingly began allocating federal funds directly to help their constituents with local projects.
 In the 1990s, the use of earmarks in Congress became increasingly frequent, and they eventually became codified by formal definition in 2007.
-Around the same time, earmarks were linked to heightened corruption — most infamously, the “Bridge to Nowhere” where an Alaska representative directed $223 million of taxpayer funds to construct a bridge between a small Alaskan town and an even smaller island (50 residents) that housed an airport.
+Around the same time, earmarks were linked to heightened corruption — most infamously, the “Bridge to Nowhere,” where an Alaska representative directed $223 million of taxpayer funds to construct a bridge between a small Alaskan town and an even smaller island (50 residents) that housed an airport.
 Another example of misuse was when a California representative resigned and pleaded guilty to accepting kickbacks from military contractors for directing earmarks to them.

 Should Earmarks Be a Part of the Federal Budget Process?

 Critics of earmarks dismiss them as wasteful “pork barrel” spending that allows lawmakers to use federal taxpayer money to fund pet projects without public debate or discussion.
-They also worry that lobbyists and special interest groups have undue impact in deciding how this funding is allocated, inviting fraud, waste, and abuse.
+They also worry that lobbyists and special interest groups have undue influence in deciding how the funding is allocated, inviting fraud, waste, and abuse.
 Furthermore, critics believe earmarks can actually work against the local areas they are trying to help because earmarks chip away at state and local authority over projects.
-Instead, opponents of earmarks believe projects should be funded through formula-based grants or paid for by state and local revenues themselves.
+Instead, opponents of earmarks believe projects should be funded through formula-based grants or paid for by state and local revenues.
 Another critique of earmarks is that they reduce the ability of agencies to adopt long-term and big picture goals because they are required to use earmark funds for a particular project rather than allocating resources to projects aligned with agency goals.

 Conclusion